Nietzscheanism

 Hamilton suggests that they may do this by employing double-think - actually believing themselves to be whatever the females desire them to be - while not necessarily acting according to those beliefs.

-I think Hamilton's points are good ones - and that his line of argument represents an interesting case for avoiding Nietzscheanism today.
+I think Hamilton's points are good ones - and that his line of argument represents an interesting case for avoiding Nietzscheanism today - at least for those who feel unable to lie convincingly.

 Economics